GT-RAIL/m4atx_battery_monitor/README.md

 #### Battery Monitor for M4-ATX Power Module
 For full documentation, see [the ROS wiki](http://ros.org/wiki/m4atx_battery_monitor).
+The node reads in and publishes the status of the battery supply It also verbalizes the battery low warnings using cob_sound

+### Setup
+$ lsusb
+Find Microchip Technology, Inc. and mark down the bus and device numbers
+$ sudo chmod a+rw /dev/bus/usb/[bus #]/[device #]
+Now the node will connect and run properly

 ### License
 For full terms and conditions, see the [LICENSE](LICENSE) file.